gautambaghel/consul-k8s-apigee-x/README.md

 ## Prerequisites

-The following must be installed on your local machine, these commands might run in [local-exec](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource)
+The following must be installed on your local machine, these commands might be required for [local-exec](https://registry.terraform.io/providers/hashicorp/null/latest/docs/resources/resource)

 - terraform
 - gcloud
 - curl
 - tar
 - yq
+- jq

 ### Select a GCP project